 You’ll graduate with in-demand knowledge and skills that will open up new career opportunities in construction or a related industry and lay the foundations for progression into project management in the construction industry.
 If you progress into the Master of Construction Project Management, you’ll be eligible for professional accreditation.

 Applications must be submitted through our Apply Online portal.
 We encourage you to submit your completed application as early as possible to ensure it will be processed in time for your preferred term.
 Some high-demand programs and Faculties with limited places may have an earlier application deadline or commencement date.
 Find out more.

-^The indicative tuition fee for domestic postgraduate students shown is for fee paying students, not students in Commonwealth Supported Places.
+There is a limited number of Commonwealth Supported Places available for this degree.
+The indicative tuition fee for domestic postgraduate students shown is for fee-paying students, not students in Commonwealth Supported Places.
 To find out more about the student contribution amounts for Commonwealth Supported Places visit Postgraduate Commonwealth Support.

 *Fees are subject to annual review by the University and may increase annually, with the new fees effective from the start of each calendar year.
 The indicative fees listed here are based on an estimated average and are for tuition only other fees and charges are not included.
 The amount you pay will vary depending on the calendar year to enrol, the courses you select and whether your study load is more or less than 1 Equivalent Full Time Student Load (8 courses per year).

 Indicative fees are a guide for comparison only based on current conditions and available data.
 You should not rely on indicative fees.
 More information on fees can be found at the UNSW fees website.

 Indicative fees to complete the program have been calculated based on a percentage increase for every year of the program.
 Fee increases are assessed annually and may exceed the indicative figures listed here.